sdss/mangadap/docs/plan.rst

 either be a keyword selecting one of the emission-line databases distributed with the DAP or the filename of a new SDSS parameter file with a user-defined database; see :ref:`emissionlines-modeling`.

+Once parsed, the parameters for the emission-line modeling are kept in the ``elfit`` attribute of the :class:`~mangadap.config.analysisplan.AnalysisPlan` object; see :ref:`plan-inspect`.

 Finally, the :class:`~mangadap.proc.sasuke.Sasuke` modeling approach requires a set of spectral templates.
 These are set using the